Sûreté du Québec: Licence Plate Recognition System

 The LPRS are installed on 10 Sûreté du Québec vehicles.
 The LPRS integrator is Gtechna.
 Gtechna is primarily a citations issuance and management software developer which integrates mission critical technologies such as Licence Plate Recognition (LPR) to streamline the enforcement of moving and parking violations.

 In popular culture

 The Sûreté du Québec has become well known internationally through the fictional Chief Inspector Armand Gamache and his colleagues, created by Canadian author Louise Penny, who lives in Quebec.
 Penny's works have been recognized in Quebec by her being made a Member of the Order of Quebec.

+In the 2014 film Tusk, Johnny Depp plays the role of Guy LaPointe, a twenty-year veteran former Sûreté du Québec inspector now hunting serial killer Howard Howe.

 The Three Pines series on Amazon Prime Video, inspired by the books, also includes characters who are police officers with the Sûreté du Québec, including Gamache.

+Author Kathy Reichs also created a fictional character named Lieutenant-Detective Andrew Ryan who is an homicide investigator with the Surete du Quebec.
+He is the romantic interest of Professor Temperance Brennan in the book series on which the television series "Bones" was based.